olbrichattila/godbmigrator/README.md

 - database
 - (others to come)

+## prefix is the database table prefix, if you set xyz, then it will create xyz_migration table for storing migrations
-Currently the command line utility supports only SqLite, the build in solution shoud work, but not tested with oher databases
+Currently the command line utility supports only SqLite, the build in solution should work, but not tested with other databases

 ## Example migrate: (where the db is your *sql.DB)

 ```
 migrationFilePath := "./migration"
-MigrationProvider, err := migrator.NewMigrationProvider("json")
+MigrationProvider, err := migrator.NewMigrationProvider("json", "prefix")
 if err != nil {
     panic("Error: " + err.Error())
 }